John Starks: New York Knicks

 One of the low points of Starks' career came in the 1994 NBA Finals against the Houston Rockets.
 In the closing seconds of Game 3 and the Knicks trailing by three, Starks was fouled by Rockets center Hakeem Olajuwon while attempting a three-pointer.
 At the time, the NBA allowed only two free throws during a foul on a three-pointer.
 Starks made both, but Houston won 93–89 (the league would change the rule to allow three free throws the next season).
-Starks and the Knicks then watched their home court host the New York Rangers' first Stanley Cup celebration in 54 years, with their 3–2 win over the Vancouver Canucks in Game 7 of the 1994 Stanley Cup Finals.
+Starks and the Knicks then watched their home court host the New York Rangers' first Stanley Cup celebration in 54 years, with their 3–2 win over the Vancouver Canucks in Game 7 of the 1994 Stanley Cup Final.
 It served as an inspiration for the Knicks to recover to take a 3–2 series lead going into Game 6.
 However, in the final seconds of Game 6, Olajuwon blocked Starks' last-second three-point attempt to give Houston an 86–84 victory.
 In Game 7, Starks had one of the worst games of his career, shooting 2-for-18 from the field, including 1-for-10 in the fourth quarter.
-The Rockets went on to win the game and the championship.
+The Rockets won the game and thus the championship.

 In 1995, Starks became the first player to hit 200 three-pointers in a single season.
 In the offseason, Pat Riley left the Knicks to go to the Miami Heat after a dispute with then General Manager Dave Checketts.
 The Knicks hired Don Nelson, bringing back the tensions from Starks' first season in Golden State.
 Nelson started Hubert Davis over Starks.
 Nelson was eventually fired mid-season, and the Knicks replaced him with Jeff Van Gundy.
-In 1996, Allan Houston took Starks' starting spot.
-Starks was a steady contributor off the bench and won the NBA Sixth Man of the Year award in 1997.
+In 1996-97, newly acquired shooting guard Allan Houston took over Starks' starting spot.
+Despite this change, Starks was a steady contributor off the bench and won the NBA Sixth Man of the Year award in 1997.